silkyuma/id-capture-project/README.md

 # Smart ID Data Capture & Verification

-This is a technical demonstration project built for exceet Card AG.
+This is a technical demonstration project.
 It is a .NET 8 Web API with a simple web interface that showcases AI-powered data extraction and verification from identity documents.

 ## Features